open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 to indicate when a sequence of points is unbroken, and is referred to as `StartTimeUnixNano`.

-The second timestamp is strongly recommended for Sum, Histogram, an Summary points, as it is necessary to correctly interpret the rate from an OTLP stream, in a manner that is aware of restarts.
+The second timestamp is strongly recommended for Sum, Histogram, and Summary points, as it is necessary to correctly interpret the rate from an OTLP stream, in a manner that is aware of restarts.
 The use of `StartTimeUnixNano` to indicate the start of an unbroken sequence of points means it can also be used to encode implicit gaps in the stream.

-The notion of temporality refers to the way additive quanties are expressed, in relation to time, indicating whether reported values incorporate previous measurements or not.
-Sum and Histogram data points, in particular, support a choice of aggregation temporality.

 - *Cumulative temporality* means that successive data points repeat the starting timestamp.
 For example, from start time T0, cumulative data points cover time